danninemx/google-books-search/README.md

 Welcome to Bookgle!

-Bookgle is a full-stack Single Page Application that allows users to search, save and preview books online.
+Bookgle is a full-stack Single Page Application that allows users to search, browse, save and preview books online.

-Simply use the search bar to find a list of books, and away we go.
+Simply use the search bar to find a list of books, and feel free to interact with the books using embedded buttons.

 ---